Ken Paxton

-Warren Kenneth Paxton Jr. (born December 23, 1962) is an American politician and lawyer who has served as the attorney general of Texas since 2015.
-A member of the Republican Party, he previously served in the Texas Senate representing the eighth district and as a member of the Texas House of Representatives.
+Warren Kenneth Paxton Jr. (born December 23, 1962) is an American politician and lawyer who has served as the 51st attorney general of Texas since 2015.
+He is the Republican Party nominee in the 2026 United States Senate election in Texas.

-Known for his strongly conservative views, Paxton has been described as a staunch ally of President Donald Trump.
-Paxton was first elected attorney general in 2014, rising to power as an ally of the Tea Party movement, and has been described as ultraconservative and far-right.
-Paxton was re-elected in 2018 and 2022.

-After Joe Biden won the 2020 U.S. presidential election and Donald Trump refused to concede while making unfounded claims of election fraud, Paxton aided Trump in his efforts to overturn the result.
-He filed the unsuccessful Texas v.
-Pennsylvania case in the U.S. Supreme Court and spoke at the rally Trump held on January 6, 2021, in Washington, D.C., that preceded the attack on the U.S. Capitol.
-Throughout the course of Biden's presidency, Paxton pursued legal action against the administration 106 times.
+Born in Minot, North Dakota, Paxton was a member of the Texas House of Representatives from 2003 to 2013 and was a member of the Texas Senate representing the eighth district from 2013 to 2015.
 In 2015, Paxton was indicted on state securities fraud charges relating to activities before taking office; he pleaded not guilty.
-Upon fulfilling a pretrial agreement for restitution to the victims, ethics training, and community service the charges were dismissed in 2025.
-In October 2020, several high-level assistants in Paxton's office accused him of "bribery, abuse of office and other crimes."
-In May 2023 Paxton was impeached by the Texas House of Representatives by a vote of 121–23, leading to his suspension.
+After Paxton fulfilled a pretrial agreement for restitution to the victims, ethics training, and community service, the charges were dismissed in 2025.
+In May 2023, Paxton was impeached by the Texas House of Representatives by a vote of 121–23, leading to his suspension.
 The articles of impeachment included allegations that Paxton gave preferential treatment to a political donor who bribed him, misapplied public resources and made false statements against whistleblowers, obstructed justice in the securities fraud trial against him, and made false statements regarding his financial interests.
 In September 2023, the Texas Senate voted 16–14 to acquit Paxton of all articles of impeachment, ending his suspension from office.

-After a separate investigation into the same legal issues by federal prosecutors beginning in 2023, the Department of Justice declined to prosecute Paxton on any charges.
+An ultraconservative or far-right politician, Paxton is a staunch ally of President Donald Trump.
+After Joe Biden won the 2020 U.S. presidential election and Trump refused to concede while making false claims of election fraud, Paxton aided Trump in his efforts to overturn the result.
+He filed the unsuccessful Texas v.
+Pennsylvania case in the U.S. Supreme Court and spoke at the rally Trump held on January 6, 2021 that preceded the January 6 United States Capitol attack.
+Throughout the course of Biden's presidency, Paxton pursued legal action against the administration 106 times.

-On April 8, 2025, Paxton announced his candidacy for the United States Senate in the 2026 election, challenging incumbent senator John Cornyn in the Republican primary.
+In April 2025, Paxton announced that he would run for the United States Senate in the 2026 election in Texas, challenging incumbent senator John Cornyn.
+Following a primary election, Paxton defeated Cornyn in a runoff for the Republican nomination.
+He will face Democrat James Talarico in the general election.